Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 In the beginning the young seedlings have ordinary straight ribs, but start to develop spirals when they reach the height of about 10 cm.

 Propagation: From cuttings in spring (let them dry till the ends callous well).
-Then replant them in fresh cactus soil that is ever so slighty moist, and keep it that way till they root), or by Seeds (Seeds should be sown in a well-drained soil mix.
+Then replant them in fresh cactus soil that is ever so slightly moist, and keep them that way till they root), or by Seeds (Seeds should be sown in a well-drained soil mix.
 Surface sowing is the best; seeds germinate in 14-28 days at 25° C .